gjcourt/parkmate/README.md

 [ring](http://github.com/ring-clojure/ring).
 All of these libraries are useful, intuitive, and relatively light-weight.

-The website is built using html/js/css using
+The website is built using
 [Twitter Bootstrap](http://twitter.github.com/bootstrap/index.html) (isn't
 everything these days) which removes almost all of the pain associated with front-end development.